ylu149/High-Throughput-Digital-Bio-Detection-MS-Project/README.md

 ![Wiring Diagram](images/arduino_wiring.png)

+## Credits
+- Harisson Cao: For being my partner throughout this project.
+- Mete Aslan: For the feedback he provided as a PhD student.
+- Selim Unlu: For being the advising professor on this project.

 For a detailed bill of materials, refer to the [BOM.xlsx](BOM.xlsx).

 For more detailed explanations please refer to the report.pdf document.